manchuwook/saga-abilities/docs/tabs-styling-fix.md

 - Added consistent font weight changes (500 normal, 600 active)
 - Applied proper border styling to indicate the active tab
 - Consistent hover effect with subtle background color changes

+## Technical Note

+React automatically converts kebab-case attributes like `data-active` to camelCase properties like `dataActive` in JSX.
+This conversion causes issues when using CSS selectors in React's CSS-in-JS styling systems because React doesn't recognize the kebab-case version in the style objects.
+A utility function was created to handle this conversion.